fnhirwa/fnhirwa/README.md

 <br>
 </br>

 <i>I am Python programmer and Machine Learning Enthusiast with skills ranging from building classical Machine Learning Algorithms to Deep Neural Networks.
-Taking up the skills to become a good Software Engineer 💪🏿.</i>
+Taking up the skills to become a good Engineer 💪🏿.</i>

 - 🤝 Open to opportunities